-Earned Income Tax Credit: If you’re not quite making fat stacks, you might be eligible for the Earned Income Tax Credit, a benefit the IRS extends to low-to-moderate earners.
+Earned Income Tax Credit: If you earned less than $57,000 in 2021, you might be eligible for the Earned Income Tax Credit, a benefit the IRS extends to low-to-moderate earners.

-Your credit depends on your exact level of income as well as your marital status and number of dependents.
+You could be eligible for up to $7,000 in federal income tax credits, though the exact amount depends on your income, marital status and number of qualified dependents.
 For details, check out the IRS’ Earned Income Tax Credit fact sheet.

-It might seem intuitive to keep your withholdings as low as possible so you keep more of your paycheck in your pocket.
-But if you found you owed money in April, you might want to go in and tweak it so you don’t run into the same problem next year.
+It might seem intuitive to keep your withholdings as low as possible to keep more of your paycheck.
+However, if you find you owe taxes in April, you might want to go in and tweak your withholding claim so you don’t run into the same problem each tax season.